 The 2021-2029 Housing Element would not alter land use designations and would not result in an increase in projected population across the county.
 The CWP PEIR evaluated environmental impacts associated with an increase of 15,355 housing units and 49,680 people.
-Residential growth associated with the 2021-2029 Housing Element (see Table 10) would generate 5,569 residential units and would not generate more population than identified in the CWP PEIR.
+The 2021-2029 Housing Element identifies a housing capacity that accommodates a total of 9,277 units countywide, including a 445-unit surplus capacity over the 8,832-unit RHNA (see Table 5).
+These residential units would not generate more population than identified in the CWP PEIR.
 The Housing Element, however, assumes a greater number of housing units to be developed in the East Desert and in some subareas of other regions in comparison to the distribution of housing units assumed for CWP buildout in the CWP PEIR.
 The CWP PEIR, however, does not analyze population growth impacts at the subregion/subarea detail.
 The distribution of housing units, therefore, does not conflict with the CWP PEIR analysis or conclusions for population growth.